saulpw/visidata/README.md

 ## Usage

+### deferred execution with Ibis

     vd -f ibis <file_or_url>

 where `file_or_url` is any connection string supported by `ibis.connect()`.

-## implemented
+## IbisSheet

-- `v` to cycle the sidebar between the generated SQL, the Ibis expression, the Substrait, and no sidebar
+Only these commands are implemented to use Ibis expressions; others will use the internal VisiData implementation (and will only use the currently loaded rowset, limited to 10000 rows).

 - `Shift+F` frequency table
   - on the Frequency Sheet, `Enter` to select one value
 - `-` to hide column